pawlenartowicz/MCPower/readme.md

 # MCPower

-**Monte Carlo power analysis made simple.** Find the sample size you need or check if your study has enough power - even with complex models that traditional power analysis can't handle.
+**Simple Monte Carlo power analysis for complex models.** Find the sample size you need or check if your study has enough power - even with complex models that traditional power analysis can't handle.

 ## Why MCPower?